 Each entity, regardless of whether or not it is subject to regulations, is required to comply with the Group's Anti-Money Laundering/Combating the Financing of Terrorism (AML/CFT) policy.
-This includes, in particular, risk assessment and constant monitoring for each new business relationship, and a duly objectified list of countries in which investments are prohibited.
-The Group's zero tolerance towards corruption is detailed in a policy which provides clear rules about giving and receiving gifts and benefits for employees and directors.
-Its operational roll out also includes a corruption risk mapping, and procedures for assessing customers, partners and first-tier suppliers.
-Moreover, as per request from the Group's approval committees, a compliance risk assessment (AML/CFT, ethics and corruption) is included in the policy.
+This includes, in particular, risk assessment and constant monitoring of each new business relationship, and a duly objective list of countries in which investments are prohibited.
+The Group's zero tolerance to corruption is detailed in a policy which provides clear rules about giving and receiving gifts and benefits for employees and directors.
+Its operational roll-out also entails corruption risk mapping and procedures for assessing key customers, partners and suppliers.
+Moreover, as per the request from the Group's approval committees, a compliance risk assessment (AML/CFT, ethics and corruption) is included in the policy.